History of the Russian Navy: Imperial Russian Navy in the second half of the 18th century

-In the second half of the 18th century, the Russian fleet was strengthened due to the more active foreign policy of Russia and the Russian success in domination of Black Sea.
-For the first time Russia sends naval fleets from the Baltic Sea to Murmansk.
-During the Battle of Chesma in 1770, the units under the command of Admiral Grigory Spiridov defeated the Ottoman flotilla and achieved dominance at Aegean Sea.
-In 1771, Russians captured the coasts of Kerch Strait.
-The Russo-Turkish War of 1768-1774 ended with Russian victory, as a result the entire coast of the Azov Sea was passed to Russia.
-Crimea was declared as an independent state under the Russian protectorate and later in 1783 it became fully part of Russia.
+In the second half of the 18th century, the Russian fleet was strengthened due to an expansion of Russian imperial ambitions and a series of wars that began with the Ottoman Empire over domination of the Black Sea.
+Starting with the Russo-Turkish War (1768–1774), Russia and the Ottoman Empire fought seven wars up to the First World War (1914–1918).
+During the Battle of Chesma in 1770, ships under the command of Admiral Grigory Spiridov (deploying on a six-month transit from the Baltic) defeated the Ottoman flotilla and achieved dominance in the Aegean Sea.
+While the Russians attempted to foment and support a revolt against the Ottomans in Greece, the Russian fleet was unable to provide sufficient land forces in support and the revolt was crushed.

+In the Black Sea in 1771, Russians captured the coasts of Kerch Strait.
+The Russo-Turkish War of 1768-74 ended with Russian victory.
+As a result, the entire coast of the Azov Sea passed to Russian control.
+Crimea was declared as an independent state under the Russian protection and later in 1783 it became a full part of Russia.
 In 1778 the port of Kherson was established, in which the first ship of the Black Sea Fleet was launched in 1783.
-A year later, there was already a full squadron.
-By 1791, the fleet consisted of 67 battleships, 40 frigates and 300 rowing ships.